radish-es/casebook-property/content/lessons/week03.md

 With the long weekend, we have only one schedule class meeting this week.
 So instead of developing a bunch of new material, we will focus on two tasks:

 1. Please review the [Week 2 problem]({{< ref "problems/wowkwis" >}}), along with your notes from class.
-Then, using the "answer framework" I have added to the problem page, try to plan and write out your own answer to the problem in narrative form.
-Bring your answers with your to class and we will discuss them then.
+Then, using the [Answer Framework]({{< ref "problems/wowkwis#answer-framework" >}}) I have added to the problem page, try to plan and write out your own answer to the problem in narrative form.
+Bring your answer with you to class and we will discuss them then.

 2. In preparation for the follow week's materials and problem, please read this [short excerpt on feudal land tenure]({{< ref "casebook/title/tenure" >}}).
 I will deliver a brief lecture in class to introduce the relevant concepts.